SoftCircuits/PerformanceTester/README.md

 The `TestResult` class provides the description of the test, the number of milliseconds taken by that test, and also the percent of time taken relative to the slowest test.

 The `TestResult` class also provides the `GetRelativePerformanceBar()` method.
 This method will create a character *bar* that represents the result's relative time.
+This is demonstrated in the following snippet.

 ```cs
 foreach (TestResult result in results)